AndrewSchastlivcev/sparkybit-website-netlifycms/src/pages/blog/blog-2020-03-25-preparation-for-sales-cloud-consultant-certification.md

 The broadest coverage of social channels is with Social Customer Service.

-3. **Support agents must not take ownership on new cases personally and cases must be assigned in order they come to Service-centre and not overflow agents, how to implement:**
+**3. Agents must not take ownership on new cases personally and cases must be assigned in order they come to Service-centre and not overflow agents, how to implement:**

 * Omni-chanel + least active case distribution
 * **Omni-chanel + most available case distribution**